Futures (album): Critical response

 Futures was well received by music critics upon its release.
 On the review aggregating website Metacritic, the album obtained an average score of 73, based on 22 critics, indicating "generally favorable reviews".

 Sputnikmusic staff member Adam Knott wrote that each second of the album "is direct in its accessible, spirited approach and brilliantly executed."
 Its "[g]ut-wrenching guitar lines, rhythmic releases and poignant songwriting are not even consistent; they're constant."
 In a review for Punknews.org, Scott Heisel said the tracks "toe the ever-so-thin line between commercial success and artistic integrity", thanks in part to Norton.
 E!
 Online found in the album a return to the group's early beginnings, "sporting 11 sparkling gems that carefully balance balladry ... with bombast".
 Bram Teitelman of Billboard said it contained the "same trademarks that made [Bleed American] so enjoyable ... upbeat pop-punk, tempered with moodier, slower songs, great melodies and vocal harmonies".
 Entertainment Weekly writer Brian Hiatt opined that "if Jimmy are in the middle of a long ride, Futures retains just enough tunefulness to keep us from jumping out of the car."

 At The Guardian, Betty Clarke noted that the record was "the ultimate pop-rock break-up album", with Adkins "jump[ing] neck-deep into heartbreak.
 His lyrics are his strength."
 Rob Sheffield of Rolling Stone found the band to be "rid[ing] their bighearted radio rock into O.C.-worthy teen turmoil on Futures, their fifth and finest album."
-Drowned in Sound's Gareth Dobson said the album wouldn't "break the mould, it's not too radical, but then, JEW never were."
+Drowned in Sound's Gareth Dobson said the album would not "break the mould, it's not too radical, but then, JEW never were."
 It was "an inviting, maturing album that still shows enough vitality to still be classed as a good rock album."
 AllMusic reviewer Tim Sendra stated "Futures will most likely not be the sensation that Bleed American was – it is too dark and inwardly focused for that."
 Sendra, however, noted that the album shows a sound progression that fans should accept.
 IGN writer Todd Gilchrist criticized it as "music for adults trying to be kids, and, well, I'm an adult."
-He added that it wasn't "a bad album, but merely an unspecial one".
+He added that it was not "a bad album, but merely an unspecial one".